Quality Improvement Scholars Program

 - 1–3 p.m.: Work in Progress and/or guided project work time

 Tier 2 participants are expected to work on a local QI project in tandem with program participation.
-Applicants are encouraged to identify their own data/analytics support.
-Data analytics and statistical support are not provided for external applicants.
-Tier 2 participants can present a Work in Progress at least twice during program participation.
-These presentations serve as excellent opportunities to address project barriers with the larger group and active participation/engagement is expected.
+Participants at this level receive one-on-one mentoring from a QI research expert.
+Applicants are encouraged to identify their own data analytics/statistical support.
+Tier 2 participants present a Work in Progress at least twice during program participation.
+These presentations are excellent opportunities to address project barriers with the larger group and active participation/engagement is expected.
 Participants at this level also have access to 12 recorded QI research didactic sessions plus course readings and materials.